golemfactory/yagna-docs/requestor-tutorials/dapps/docker-containers-vs-golem-vms.md

 The VM runtime overrides the permissions for the root directory of the container.
 It’s owned by `root` and only includes permission for the root user.
 If you launch processes as non-root users, as some stock VM images do by default (notably `nginx` and `postgresql`), they won’t be able to access their data directories.

+Specifically, the stock image of the nginx server fails to serve the data files correctly and returns a "404 Not Found" error when accessing otherwise correct paths.

 The solution is to incorporate a `chmod +x /` command at the beginning of your `init` script.

 ## No support for ENTRYPOINT and/or CMD